primepiplup/rollit/README.md

 ## Usage

 Create a folder in your home directory at .local/share/rollit and fill it with named text files.
-An example file would be d6, filled with the numbers 1 - 6 each on a new line.
-Or a file yn with one line for yes, and another for no.
+An example file would be d6, filled with the numbers 1 - 6, each on a new line.
+Another example is a file yn with one line for yes, and another for no.
 This can be used for rolling on whatever list of lines you want however, so be creative!
+Note that folder paths are followed.
+If you create a .local/share/rollit/[folder]/[somefile] you can roll on that file using rollit [folder]/[somefile].

 ## Building and deploying